Budget updates that may impact the construction industry

 The government is taking precautions to delay the spread of coronavirus across the country.
 As a result of these measures, many businesses could experience increased costs or disruptions to their cash flow.

 The government will provide support to businesses during this period of uncertainty by either reducing their costs or bridging cash flow problems arising from the outbreak.
-You can find out more about the measures the government is introducing to support business and the self-employed here.
+Find out more about the measures the government is introducing to support business and the self-employed.

 Construction workers have contributed towards the increase in housing supply across the UK, with over 240,000 new homes created in 2018-19.
 This is the highest level in 32 years.